JimmyCDChen/New-York-Subway/README.md

 ## Testing

-The recommened API testing tool is [Postman](https://www.postman.com/), and after installing Postman, you can import
+The recommended API testing tool is [Postman](https://www.postman.com/), and after installing Postman, you can import
 ```
 src/New_York_Subway.postman_colleciton.json
 ```